 Non-operative treatment

 As the biceps is a unique muscle with two muscle attachments, most of the time proximal biceps muscle tears are treated nonoperatively.
-This is because only one tendon, the tendon of the long head, tears while the short head and its tendon remain attached.
-Athletes with these tears may have some persistent weakness but usually it is minimal.
+This is because only one tendon, the tendon of the long head actually tears, while the short head and its tendon remain attached.
+Athletes with these tears may have some persistent weakness, but usually it is minimal.

 - Apply ice to the arm